nook-yem/Campus_Paths/README.md

 Java GUI mapping shortest route between any two RPI buildings

 Demo Instructions:
-  - Simply download and open the CampusPathFinder.jar file (Make sure you have Java SE 18 Runtime Environment installed on your device)
+  - Download the CampusPaths repository and open the CampusPathFinder.jar file (Make sure you have Java SE 18 Runtime Environment installed on your device)
   - Available Features are detailed in Features.pdf

 Additional Info: